Almost Friends (2016 film)

 Almost Friends is a 2016 American comedy-drama film written and directed by Jake Goldberger.
 The film stars Freddie Highmore, Odeya Rush, Haley Joel Osment, Christopher Meloni, and Marg Helgenberger.

-College drop out Charlie, who's moved back home, is struggling to discover who he really is as he deals with an irresponsible father and has a crush on Amber, a young woman who already has a boyfriend and is soon leaving for college.
+College drop out Charlie, who moved back home, is struggling to discover who he really is as he deals with an irresponsible father and has a crush on Amber, a young woman who already has a boyfriend and is soon leaving for college.

 The film premiered on October 14, 2016, at the Austin Film Festival.
 It was released in North America on November 17, 2017, by Gravitas Ventures and Orion Pictures.

 Plot

 Charlie Brenner is a seemingly unmotivated young man who has returned home after dropping out of college.
 Living with his mother, stepfather Ross and brother Steven, he works as the assistant manager at a small movie theatre and lives vicariously through his best friend Ben.

 Charlie's life takes an unpredictable turn, however, when he finds himself falling for local coffee shop barista Amber.
 His friend Heather picks him up in the evening, and tries to convince him to join an upcoming party with their old high school classmates.

 Amber is dissatisfied with her life.
 Living with her mooching cousin Jack, with a long-time, track star boyfriend Brad, she has steadfast plans to go to NYU in New York City in the fall.

 Charlie and Heather head to the party.
 Sharing the elevator on the way up with Amber and Brad, Heather loudly outs Charlie about his inability to ask out the barista he is almost stalking.
 Amber later approaches Charlie, but they talk only briefly before Brad convinces her to leave.

 Then, Charlie's estranged father Howard unexpectedly re-enters his life, convincing him to let him stay.
 Against his mother's protests, Charlie lets Howard sleep in his room.

 Although initially brushing Charlie off when he stops by the café, Amber later suggests he walk with her the next day.
 They get to know each other, and he finds out she lives with Jack as her parents moved to Florida, and she wanted to finish her senior year here.
 And she has been with Brad through most of high school.

 Charlie gives Amber his number, so she ends up calling.
 Not wanting to be alone, as she has just found out she is pregnant, she goes to his house for dinner.
 There Amber learns of Charlie's initial success with cooking, then his father and Ross end up arguing.
 After Charlie and Steven play around, she inexplicably gets upset.